ovelny/amulet/tutorials/personal-debian-setup.md

 * Librewolf (see last section)
 * Scrcpy
 * Ungoogled-chromium
+* Signal-desktop

 ## Take care of graphics drivers

 Depending on your machine, setting up graphics drivers will probably need to enable nonfree and contrib repos.
 Check document online for Debian + your graphic card.

+## Add noatime options for disks

+Append the `noatime` option to each disk listed in `/etc/fstab`.
+Easy optimization no matter if you're using a SSD or HDD.
+Reboot and continue.

+## Disable system sounds

+In `sound`, mute system sounds.
+That's it.

+## Adjust mouse sensitivity

+Self-explanatory.

+## Change power menu settings

+In `power`, choose:

+* Blank screen: never
+* Automatic suspend: off
+* Power button behavior: power off

 ## Change default programs